mwsierzega/Project3/README.md

 	⁃	0.5 of the “45 to 54 years” age group since that age group includes 5 of the 10 years needed ⁃	Added to age group “55 to 64 years”

+The following ethnicity data had to be organized so that the Census ethnicity data matched the OPTN ethnicity data:
+OPTN ethnicity data is categorized as follows:
+	•	All Ethnicities
+	•	White
+	•	Black
+	•	Hispanic/Latino
+	•	Asian
+	•	American Indian/Alaska Native
+	•	Pacific Islander
+	•	Multiracial

+The Census data is categorized as follows:
+	•	Total
+	•	Hispanic or Latino
+	•	White alone
+	•	Black or African American alone
+	•	American Indian and Alaska Native alone
+	•	Asian alone
+	•	Native Hawaiian and Other Pacific Islander alone
+	•	Some Other Race alone
+	•	And then several subcategories under:
+	⁃	Population of two or more races:
+	⁃	Population of three races:
+	⁃	Population of four races:
+	⁃	Population of five races:
+	⁃	 Population of six races:

+To follow the race categories of the OPTN data, the Census category “Some Other Race alone” will be eliminated as we have no way to understand the breakdown of this data.
+In addition, the category and subsequent subcategories of the Population of two or more races through six races will be combined to create one category “Multiracial”.

+The following are the data charts we are interested in looking at:
+	•	Globally: Wait Times, all ages, all ethnicities, all Patient States, broken down by state - bar chart